Computing the Fr\'echet Distance with a Retractable Leash: Framework

-Here, $\delta$ may represent any distance function between two points in $\R^d$.
-Typically, the Euclidean distance function is used; we consider this scenario in Section~\ref{sec:euclidean}.
-Another option we shall consider are polyhedral distance functions (Section~\ref{sec:polyhedral}).
-For our framework, we require that the distance function is convex.
+Here, $\delta$ may be any distance function on $\R^d$.
+Here, we shall consider polyhedral distance functions (Section~\ref{sec:polyhedral}) and the more typical case of the Euclidean distance function (Section~\ref{sec:euclidean}).
+For our framework, we require that $\delta$ is \emph{convex}.
+That is, the locus of all points with distance at most one to the origin forms a convex set in $\R^d$.